Bushra Farrukh

-Bushra Farrukh (بشری فارخ; born 16 February 1957) is an Urdu poet of Pakistan.
+Bushra Farrukh (بشری فارخ; born 16 February 1957) is a Pakistan Urdu-language poet.
 She was born in Peshawar.
-She has served Pakistan Television and Radio Pakistan as an announcer.
-An artist hailing from the Khyber-Pakhtunkhwa province, she has performed in television and radio programs in four languages: Urdu, Pashto, Hindko and English.
+She has worked at Pakistan Television and Radio Pakistan as an announcer.
+An artist hailing from the Khyber Pakhtunkhwa province, she has performed in television and radio programs in four languages: Urdu, Pashto, Hindko and English.

+Career

 Nine of her poetry collections have been published.